shaunluttin/socialarts.club/_DeveloperNotes/journal.md

+Monday 13 August 2018

+Sqlite does not support the AlterColumnOperation.
+This is going to make Entity Framework difficult, because it will involve rebuilding changed tables.

 Saturday 11 August 2018

 We will soon need to determine how to do continuous deployment without clobbering the database each time.